3 Ways You’re Ruining Your Gun Dog PuppyPosted by Greg McGuffin

 A reward can be anything from a treat, to a pat on the head, but only reward the behaviors you desire.
 One common mistake is the “accidental reward.”
 For example, a puppy jumps on someone and that someone rubs the puppy’s ears.
 What did the puppy just learn?
 If I jump on you, you will rub my ears.
 The correct response is to tell the dog to sit … then rub its ears – now you’re rewarding a desired behavior.
 Eventually, the puppy will run to you, plant its tail on the ground and eagerly await your praise.

 I encourage you to consult with a professional trainer if you’ve recently purchased a puppy, or if your young dog shows behaviors that are inconsistent with what you want.
-You can also visit the SportDOG® YouTube channel for training videos, as well as check out more hunting-dog training tips in the Hunting & Education section of their website.
+You can also visit the SportDOG® YouTube channel for training videos, as well as check out more hunting-dog training tips in the Hunting & Education section.